AgentsUnited/demonstrator/README.md

 #### Repositories

 Each of the different modules that compose the Agents United platform has its own repository.
-Some of those modules are linked in this demonstrator to build up the "local" demonstrator, while other additional modules are run separately.
-Some modules are hosted here in Agents United while others are external.
+Some modules are hosted and maintained here in Agents United while others are external, developed and hosted in 3rd party repositories.

-"Local" modules hosted in Agents United:
+Modules hosted in Agents United:
-* DAF: The Dialogue and Argumentation Framework
+* DAF: The Dialogue and Argumentation Framework modules
-* HMI Couch: The Conversational Intent Planner
+* Intent-Planner: The Conversational Intent Planner modules
 * UnityProject: Unity3D scenes for the agents user interface
 * Demonstrator: This repository, which also contains a collection of executable scripts

-Other modules hosted in Agents United:
+* Topic-Selection-Engine: The Topic Selection Engine module
 * universAAL: Modules for connecting to the universAAL IoT platform

 Other modules hosted elsewhere:
 * [Greta](https://github.com/isir/greta): Socio-emotional virtual characters for agents by ISIR - University of Sorbonne
 * [HMI Build](https://github.com/ArticulatedSocialAgentsPlatform/hmibuild): Multi-platform build system by HMI - University of Twente
 * [WOOL Web Service](https://github.com/woolplatform/wool/tree/master/java/WoolWebService): Knowledge base and dialogue management web service of the [WOOL Platform](https://github.com/woolplatform)

-*Other modules will be added in the near future*

 #### Architecture